robertvunabandi/passport-mitopenid/README.md

 Before using `passport-mitopenid`, you must register an application with [MOIDC](https://oidc.mit.edu).
 If you have not already done so, a new project can be created via [MOIDC](https://oidc.mit.edu/about).
 Your application will be issued a client ID and client secret, which need to be provided to the strategy.
 You will also need to configure a redirect URI which matches the route in your application.

-**Note:** If you are not [MIT](http://web.mit.edu/) affiliated, you will not be able to use this module because you will not be able to log in on [MOIDC](https://oidc.mit.edu).
+**NOTE:** If you are not [MIT](http://web.mit.edu/) affiliated, you will not be able to use this module because you will not be able to log in on [MOIDC](https://oidc.mit.edu).
 This module is solely intended for applications developed within and for the MIT community.

 ### Configure Strategy